-The City manages a diverse portfolio of over 240 properties and has provided funds for their renewal, refurbishment or enhancement to continue the safe, efficient and sustainable operation of the buildings by commercial tenants, community patrons and staff.
+The City manages a diverse portfolio of over 240 properties and the long term plan provides funds for their renewal, refurbishment or enhancement to continue the safe, efficient and sustainable operation of the buildings by commercial tenants, community patrons and staff.

 Renewal works to the City's corporate and investment portfolio will focus on sustainability and building compliance, along with works to maintain the income generating capacity of commercial properties.
 Community properties renewal works will focus on meeting safety and environmental standards, and maintaining asset service levels in line with community needs.
-Renewal/upgrade works to Sydney Town Hall and other heritage buildings will continue over the life of the Plan.
+Renewal and upgrade works to Sydney Town Hall and other heritage buildings will continue over the life of the Plan.